bitnami/charts/bitnami/thanos/README.md

 ### Integrate Thanos with Prometheus and Alertmanager

-You can intregrate Thanos with Prometheus & Alertmanager using this chart and the [Bitnami kube-prometheus chart](https://github.com/bitnami/charts/tree/master/bitnami/kube-prometheus) following the steps below:
+You can integrate Thanos with Prometheus & Alertmanager using this chart and the [Bitnami kube-prometheus chart](https://github.com/bitnami/charts/tree/master/bitnami/kube-prometheus) following the steps below:

 > Note: in this example we will use MinIO&reg; (subchart) as the Objstore.
 Every component will be deployed in the "monitoring" namespace.